BogdanCatalin-Iacob/Mountain-Hiker/README.md

 All pages will contain a Footer Element with Contact Information, and Social Media Icons.
 The icons used will be from font-awesome.
 These are referenced below in the Technologies section of this document.
-The aim of the Footer elements are to fulfill user stories:
+The aim of the Footer elements is to fulfill user stories:
 > As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.<br>
 > As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.